Tracking becomes governable.

 Define

-• Set the contract for analytics.
+• Set the contract for tracking.

 • Define allowed events and parameters in versioned specifications